Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 7. Monstrum G2 1-6×24 First Focal Plane Rifle Scope

 Are you looking for the cheapest 300 Blackout scope?
 Looks like you found the one you have been looking for.
-That’s right, Monstrum G2 is the cheapest riflescope that I recommend for 300 Blackout.
+That’s right, Monstrum G2 is the cheapest riflescope I recommend for 300 Blackout.
 It’s well-made with tons of accessories and a good service to back it up.

 Does this come with mounting rings?

-Yes, the package of this scope includes a pair of picatinny rail mounting rings.
+Yes, the package of this scope includes a pair of Picatinny rail mounting rings.
 If you are using a dovetail rail gun, then you will need to buy a different pair of mounting rings to make it compatible with the gun.

 Does this scope have any sunshade?